Locations

 Considerations:

-- CALs vs. user counts: Verify that every user or device accessing on-prem servers has a CAL (or is covered under a license-included scheme).
-This is often overlooked for things like Exchange, SharePoint, Windows Server file sharing, etc.
+• CALs vs. user counts: Verify that every user or device accessing on-prem servers has a CAL (or is covered under a license-included scheme).
+This is often overlooked in favor of things like Exchange, SharePoint, and Windows Server file sharing, among others.

-- Actual O365/M365 usage vs. licenses: It’s possible to assign more users than you bought licenses if not managed carefully (especially if you had a leeway during early Covid, etc.).
-Ensure your tenant’s active users do not exceed purchased licenses, or plan to true-up if they do.
+• Actual O365/M365 usage vs. licenses: It’s possible to assign more users than you bought licenses for if not managed carefully (especially if you had a leeway during early Covid, etc.).
+Ensure that your tenant’s active users do not exceed the purchased licenses, or plan to true up if they do.

-- Dynamics and Power Platform usage limits: Check if any usage (like Dynamics field count, Power Apps usage, etc.) exceeded what’s entitled, as those could trigger costs.
+• Dynamics and Power Platform usage limits: Check if any usage (such as Dynamics field count or Power Apps usage) exceeds what’s entitled, as this could trigger additional costs.

-If you find under-licensing, you have choices: you can remediate by purchasing the needed licenses as part of your renewal (often preferable, since you can negotiate them in rather than pay full price later) or adjust usage (maybe decommission a server or move a workload to a licensed environment).
+If you find under-licensing, you have choices: you can remediate by purchasing the necessary licenses as part of your renewal (often preferable, since you can negotiate them rather than pay full price later) or adjust usage (such as decommissioning a server or moving a workload to a licensed environment).

-Being proactive lets you budget for any true-up rather than get caught off guard.
+Being proactive allows you to budget for any true-up, rather than getting caught off guard.

 Impact: